aprs434/aprs434.github.io/README.md

 ## LoRa Link Parameters
-The following LoRa link parameters are commonly in use among amateur radio operators.
-These appear to be adequate.
+Currently, the following LoRa link parameters are commonly in use among amateur radio operators:
 - In order to achieve a maximum range, [Semtech](https://en.wikipedia.org/wiki/Semtech) —&nbsp;the company that developed LoRa&nbsp;— recommends selecting the maximum spreading factor $SF = 12$.
 This corresponds to 12&nbsp;raw bits per symbol.
 Therefore, each symbol (or frequency chirp) holds $2^{12} = 4096\,\text{chips}$.
 - Likewise, the bandwidth is set to the smallest commonly available bandwidth among all LoRa ICs, namely $BW = 125\,\text{kHz}$.
 This is by definition also the chip rate $R_c = BW$.
 - To avoid any further overhead in an already slow mode, the [forward error correction (FEC)](https://en.wikipedia.org/wiki/Error_correction_code#Forward_error_correction) coding rate is kept at $CR = 1$, which corresponds to $\frac{data}{data + FEC} = \frac{4}{5}$.